Regular and Substantive Interaction (RSI)

 Distance education must use instructors that meet accreditor requirements for instruction in the subject matter.

-There should be at least two forms of substantive interaction (see above).
+There should be at least two forms of substantive interaction (see below).

-There must be “scheduled and predictable” opportunities for instructor/student interaction (see above).
+There must be “scheduled and predictable” opportunities for instructor/student interaction (see below).

 Instructors must be responsive to students’ requests for support."